guddu1cse/life-skills-track/Tiny-Habits.md

 ---

 ### Question 9
 Pick one habit that you would like to eliminate or do less of?
-What are the steps that you can take to make it make the cue invisible or the process unattractive or hard or the response unsatisfying?
+What are the steps that you can take to make it make the cue invisible or the process unattractive or hard or the response unsatisfying ?